MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 - On-demand self-service - no human interaction is needed to get resources
 - Broad network access - access from anywhere
-- Resource pooling - provider shares resources fro customers
+- Resource pooling - provider shares resources for customers
 - Rapid elasticity - get more resources as needed
 - Measured service - pay only for what you consume

 ### 1.4.
 How did we get here?

-Physical/colo (user configures, managed and maintained) -> Virtualized ((user configures, provider managed and maintained) -> Serverless (fully automated)
+Physical/colo (user configures, manages and maintains) -> Virtualized ((user configures, provider manages and maintaines) -> Serverless (fully automated)

 ### 1.5.
 Every company is an IT/data company